adafruit/pi_video_looper2/README.md

  - support for user other than pi
  - use systemd instead of supervisor
  - pyproject.toml instead of setup.py
+ - uninstall.sh script
+ - readonly drive mounted is not supported.
+Drive mounting is handled automatically by the OS.

 ## How to install
 ```shell